NBKRedSpy/QM_MoreProjects/SteamReadMe.txt

 [h1]Configuration[/h1]

+This mod supports the Mod Configuration Manager mod and the settings can either be configured in the Mods screen, or directly in the config file.

 The configuration file will be created on the first game run and can be found at [i]%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\MoreProjects\config.json[/i].
 [table]
 [tr]